International Education: International Development Education (INTE/COP-PHD) - Doctoral Program

 ONLINE APPLICATION STATUS

-The online application for 2015 will become available in early September, 2014.
+The online application for 2015 is now available.
 The Office of Graduate Admissions requires applicants to upload official copies of transcripts, copies of the GRE and TOEFL scores [if required], to the online application.
 In addition to this, we are requiring applicants to register their recommenders via the online system.
 All of these new measures will greatly facilitate the processing of an application and ensure that Admission Committees receive most, if not all of the components for a completed application at the same time.

 ADMISSIONS CONTACT INFORMATION